AfrahAyub/aws-panw-vmseries-cft-deployment/vmseries-gwlb-2023/s3-assets/task1.md

 Clue 2:Traffic still not showing in the Firewall?
 If you still can't see the traffic in the Firewall monitoring.
 Please do the following:

-Login into the AWS console
+1.Login into the AWS console
-Go to VPC
+2.Go to VPC
-Select in Filter by VPC field the "Beer Store Data VPC" As next go to Route Tables and select the Beer Store Data Private route table In the route table click on Routes (see below)
+3.Select in Filter by VPC field the "Beer Store Data VPC" 4.As next go to Route Tables and select the Beer Store Data Private route table In the route table click on Routes (see below)
 <br />
 <p><img src="[https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/detailed-start.png](https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task1-routes.png)https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task1-routes.png" alt="Full Starting Diagram with Route Tables" width="1500" /></p>